openshift/oc-mirror/v2/docs/OCPSTRAT-1515.md

 The main risk of rebuilding the catalog is that the signature, SBOM and other attestations will not match the new rebuilt catalog.
 This may lead to customers mistaking filtered catalogs with untrusted catalogs.

-## Alternatives

-An alternative that we previously discussed with the OLM team without reaching concensus is to not rebuild the catalogs, and include filtered bundles (or filtering instructions) as a configmap that can be referenced with the catalogsource.

-### Pros:
-Signature and SBOM are not impacted
-### Cons:
-Users of `oc-mirror list` will not benefit from the metadata included in the configmap.
-Therefore, they cannot rely on `oc-mirror list mirror.acme.com/mirrored-catalog:latest` in order to get the list of operator bundles that are available on the mirror registry for `mirrored-catalog`.

-## Conclusion

-We are closing CLID-226 at this time while we wait for further instructions from Program Management.
-This document shall be updated based on future decisions.